 Since my original column, a feature-length motion picture about Secretariat was released by Disney that portrayed Sham and his trainer, Frank “Pancho” Martin in an uncomplimentary manner, making them nothing more than Hollywood stereotypes.

 This was a gross injustice to a Hall of Fame trainer and a brave, brilliant colt.
-Martin was 84 when the movie was released and had virtually faded into obscurity by then.
+Martin was 84 when the movie was released and his glory days were well behind him.
+Many had forgotten just what an outstanding trainer he was and the amazing success he had with the Sommer horses.
 He would pass away two years later having left an impressive legacy of accomplishments during a time regarded by many as racing’s Golden Age.
 Sham had been dead for seven years and was pretty much remembered as the horse with superstar potential who had the misfortune to come along in the wrong year.

 So, as a new generation of racing fans flocked to theaters to see Secretariat come to life on the big screen, many were unaware of the numerous liberties taken by Disney to appeal to the masses.
-One of those liberties was portraying Martin and Sham as if they Disney villains Cruella de Vil and Scar.
+One of those liberties was portraying Martin and Sham as if they were Disney villains Cruella de Vil and Scar.
+This was not only unfair to Martin, but to his family.
+His late son Jose and grandson Carlos were both terrific horsemen and successful trainers in their own right.
+While Jose trained major stars such as Groovy and Noble Nashua and others, Carlos is still waiting for that one big horse, but retains the same enthusiasm and love of horses he showed growing up at the barn with his father.

-Martin came across as some street thug and obnoxious braggart, proclaiming “Secretariat is goin’ down!”
-Martin could be gruff and felt his horses could beat anyone, but he was tame compared to the character in the movie.
+Frank Martin, who made champions and grade 1 winners out of ordinary horses, came across as some street thug and obnoxious braggart in the movie, proclaiming “Secretariat is goin’ down!”
+Martin could be gruff and felt his horses could beat anyone, but he was nothing like the character in the movie.
 Even poor Sham, who suffered enough by coming along the same year as Secretariat, was portrayed as the equine villain, much as the infamous Postman was in the movie Kentucky.
 Even in the movie Seabiscuit, War Admiral came across as the evil antagonist, miraculously growing from 15.2 hands in real life to an absurd Goliath-like 18 hands in the movie to make him appear more imposing and intimidating.

 Secretariat remains the standard by which all great horses are measured, and he continues to transcend the sport of Thoroughbred racing, being mentioned by President-elect Donald Trump in his victory speech.
 When Trump mentioned that had Secretariat finished second there would be no bronze statue of him at Belmont Park, he might as well have been referring to Sham.
 If it wasn’t for two of the most spectacular record-breaking performances in Triple Crown history in the Kentucky Derby and Preakness, it very well could have been Sham who was in position on June 9, 1973 to eventually be immortalized in bronze.